-- 1 Select Code using \blacktriangleright or \blacktriangle and confirm selection with SET. - 2 Scroll one digit to the right using ▶, increase value of digit by 1 using ▲.
-Confirm with SET or abort entry with ESC. - 3 Continue to Main Menu Analysis using ► or ▲ or return to Measuring Mode by pressing ESC.
+- 1 Select Code using $\blacktriangleright$ or $\blacktriangle$ and confirm selection with SET. - 2 Scroll one digit to the right using ▶, increase value of digit by 1 using ▲.
+Confirm with SET or abort entry with ESC. - 3 Return to Code by pressing ESC.

-1.4.6.5 Editing Analysis main menu
+1.4.6.6 Editing Analysis main menu